Darina is a proud Ravenclaw and a fan of Stephen King. She enjoys being a part of an awesome team of... | See full bio

 Have fun everyone, see you soon!

-The three main types of usability evaluation are as follows:
+What are the three main types of usability evaluation?

 - Testing - an assessment to see how an interface supports the user

 - Inspection - users, designers, or software developers investigate to see whether the system is working as it should.